mdekstrand/yafsm/README.md

 - more bugs
 - much less resource usage

-It should work in fallback sysmon mode on most platforms supported by sysmon, crossterm, and ratatui.
-As soon as #2 is completed, it will be at its best on Linux, since sysmon takes a least-common-denominator approach; I intend to support it indefinitely as a fallback, but the primary development will directly use Linux procfs.
+It should work in fallback sysinfo mode on most platforms supported by sysinfo, crossterm, and ratatui.
+As soon as #2 is completed, it will be at its best on Linux, since sysinfo takes a least-common-denominator approach; I intend to support it indefinitely as a fallback, but the primary development will directly use Linux procfs.